benmvp/slides/2022/reactmiami/enzyme-to-rtl.md

   - **Semantic** are HTML5 & ARIA selectors.
 User experiences vary greatly across browsers & assistive technologies
   - **Test IDs** are the escape hatch.
 Cannot be seen/heard by users.
 Better than classes
 - Could actually test in Enzyme using RTL patterns
+  - Once I learned RTL, but was still working on Enzyme code bases I changed how I wrote Enzyme
   - But there are several queries (`getByRole` especially) that are unique

 =====